History of the Jews in Iran: Harassment of Jews in Persia

+In 1910, the Jews of Shiraz were accused of ritually murdering a Muslim girl.
+Muslim dwellers of the city plundered the whole Jewish quarter, the first to start looting were the soldiers sent by the local governor to defend the Jews against the enraged mob.
+Twelve Jews, who tried to defend their property, were killed, and many others were injured.

+Regional differences

-Lord Curzon described the regional differences in the situation of the Persian Jews in the 19th century: "In Isfahan, where they are said to be 3,700 and where they occupy a relatively better status than elsewhere in Persia, they are not permitted to wear kolah or Persian headdress, to have shops in the bazaar, to build the walls of their houses as high as a Moslem neighbour's, or to ride in the street.
+Lord Curzon described the regional differences in the situation of the Persian Jews in the 19th century:"In Isfahan, where they are said to be 3,700 and where they occupy a relatively better status than elsewhere in Persia, they are not permitted to wear kolah or Persian headdress, to have shops in the bazaar, to build the walls of their houses as high as a Moslem neighbour's, or to ride in the street.
 In Teheran and Kashan they are also to be found in large numbers and enjoying a fair position.
 In Shiraz they are very badly off.
-In Bushire they are prosperous and free from persecution."
-One European traveler in 1880 wrote : "Hatred [harboured by the gentiles of Kermanshah] toward the Jews is not as overdone as in central Persia".
-In 1860 Rabbi Y. Fischel said about the Jews of Isfahan as beaten "from all sides by the gentiles."
+In Bushire they are prosperous and free from persecution."One European traveler in 1880 wrote: "Hatred [harboured by the gentiles of Kermanshah] toward the Jews is not as overdone as in central Persia".
+In 1860, Rabbi Y. Fischel said about the Jews of Isfahan as beaten "from all sides by the gentiles."

 Another European traveler reported a degrading ritual to which Jews were subjected for public amusement:

+In other times, the attacks on the Jews were related to their association with the foreigners.
+An event of this sort occurred in 1836, when Elyas – a Jewish banker for the British Residency in Bushehr – "was attacked for doing its business in the bazaar."
+Anti-Jewish acts were sometimes linked to resentment of European powers.

+In January 1924, the Jewish Telegraph Agency reported that a mob of Muslims had attacked the Jewish population of Tehran, and injured six Jews, but were prevented from killing anyone by the intervention of the police.